PeterKlapwijk/PowerShell/Configure Time Zone/READMe.md

 *The solution makes use of https://ipinfo.io to retrieve the location of the device.
 Please note the API request limits of this service!*
 *The solution also makes use of Bing Maps Dev Center.
 Via the API of this service the loction is converted to a Time Zone.*
 *Check the license agreement if a basic key (free) key is suitable for your needs!*

-An option to deploy the scripts is to wrap them as a win32 app and deploy the package with Microsoft Intune.
+An option to deploy the scripts is to wrap them as a win32 app and deploy the package with Microsoft Intune (during Autopilot enrollment).

 The logs are saved on %programdata%\Microsoft\IntuneManagementExtension\Logs.
 This makes it available in the Device Diagnostics for Intune.